 Much of the Italian insurrectionary anarchist critique of the movements of the '70s focused on the forms of organisation that shaped the forces of struggle and out of this a more developed idea of informal organisation grew.
 A critique of the authoritarian organisations of the '70s, whose members often believed they were in a privileged position to struggle as compared to the proletariat as a whole, was further refined in the struggles of the '80s, such as the early 1980s struggle against a military base that was to house nuclear weapons in Comiso, Sicily.
 Anarchists were very active in that struggle, which was organised into self-managed leagues.
 These ad hoc, autonomous leagues took three general principles to guide the organisation of struggle: permanent conflict, self-management and attack.
 Permanent conflict meant that the struggle would remain in conflict with the construction of the base until it was defeated without mediating or negotiating.
-The leagues were selfgenerated and self-managed; they refused permanent delegation of representatives and the professionalisation of struggle.
-The leagues were organisations of attack on the construction of the base, not the defence of the interests of this or that group.
-This style of organisation allowed turning them into mass insurrections - that is to say actual revolutions.
+The leagues were self-generated and self-managed; they refused permanent delegation of representatives and the professionalisation of struggle.
+The leagues were organisations of attack on the construction of the base, not the defence of the interests of this

-2 A Project of Anarchist Organisation by Errico Malatesta (1927) See: www.geocities.com
+A Project of Anarchist Organisation by Errico Malatesta (1927) See: www.geocities.com

-- Because we want to destroy the capitalist order of the world which is useful to nobody but the managers of class domination. - Because we are for the immediate, destructive attack against the structures, individuals and organisations of capital, state and all forms of oppression. - Because we constructively criticise all those who are in situations of compromise with power in their belief that the revolutionary struggle is impossible at the present time. - Because rather than wait, we have decided to proceed to action, even if the time is not ripe. - Because we want to put an end to this state of affairs right away, rather than wait until conditions make its transformation possible. - These are some of the reasons why we are anarchists, revolutionaries and insurrectionists.
+- Because we consider it possible to contribute to the development of struggles that are appearing spontaneously everywhere, turning them into mass insurrections that is to say actual revolutions. - Because we want to destroy the capitalist order of the world which is useful to nobody but the managers of class domination. - Because we are for the immediate, destructive attack against the structures, individuals and organisations of capital, state and all forms of oppression. - Because we constructively criticise all those who are in situations of compromise with power in their belief that the revolutionary struggle is impossible at the present time. - Because rather than wait, we have decided to proceed to action, even if the time is not ripe. - Because we want to put an end to this state of affairs right away, rather than wait until conditions make its transformation possible. - These are some of the reasons why we are anarchists, revolutionaries and insurrectionists.